What To Do if Your Phone Gets Stolen

 How to use this skill:

-Speaking another language is just another great tool to show off your uniqueness.
+Speaking another language is just another tool to show off your uniqueness.
 Employers will be impressed with your commitment to sticking with a foreign language, the value you find in connecting globally and the extra steps you're willing to make to form international relationships.

 Studying abroad isn't just about seeing the world.
 It's what you can take away from your experience to better yourself and standout in the workplace.
 Happy job hunting!